iagoMendesDaSilva/word-reminder/README.md

 # Reminder

 Reminder is an application that helps memorize new vocabulary by sending notifications.
-Also In the application you can practice the vocabulary.
+Also you can practice the vocabulary in the application practice tab or with its Widget.

 <img src="/demonstration/mockup.png"/><br>